anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you're changing the world, you're working on important things.
-You're excited to get up in the morning.
+Quote: Meditation brings wisdom, lack of meditation leaves ignorance.
+Know well what leads you forward and what holds you back and choose the path that leads to wisdom.

-By: Larry Page
+By: The Buddha